 Windows actually comes with the tools to create a virtual drive from any folder on one of the hard drives connected to the computer.
-We have explained that in detail in assign drive letters to folders, which explains how to do that with the subst command.
+We have explained that in detail in assign drive letters to folders.
+While that is great, it means command line work which some users may not feel comfortable with.

 Still, some users may prefer to use a graphical user interface for this operation, and that is what Virtual Driver provides.